If you’re aiming to lose weight, the last thing you should be doing is eating fatty foods, right?

 Unfortunately, it appears that the vast majority of Britons don't know how much fat they should be consuming on a daily basis.

-DW Fitness Clubs conducted a survey, asking 750 people if they’re aware of the aforementioned guideline amounts.
+Fitness First Clubs conducted a survey, asking 750 people if they’re aware of the aforementioned guideline amounts.
 Less than 8% got the right answer, with a further 59% admitting that they had no idea.

 Let’s be honest, nobody is calculating exactly how much fat, whether saturated or unsaturated, they’re putting in their bodies.
 Nevertheless, the sheer lack of awareness that our findings highlighted is alarming.